Mission

-Past presenters include the Howard M. Brown International Early Music Series, Early Music America, the Viola da Gamba Society of America, Early Music Missouri and the Society for Historically Informed Performance
+Past presenters include the Howard M. Brown International Early Music Series, the Academy of Early Music Series, Early Music America, the Viola da Gamba Society of America, and Early Music Missouri.

 Artistic Directors